How to Apply for College

 Our freshman scholarship application is available at www.uwsp.edu/admissions/Documents/UWSP_Scholarship%20Application.pdf.

-Priority consideration will be given to admitted students who have submitted the scholarship application by January 15.
+Priority consideration will be given to admit students who have submitted the scholarship application by January 15.
 Substantial tuition scholarships are available to National Merit semifinalists and finalists.

 UW Stout Scholarships